TrimarcJake/Locksmith/README.md

 # Installation
 ## Prerequisites
-Locksmith needs to run on a domain joined system.
+1. Locksmith (both script and module versions) must be run on a domain joined system.
+2. Locksmith (module version only) needs the ActiveDirectory and ServerManager PowerShell modules installed.

 ## Module
 ### Install module from the PowerShell Gallery (preferred):